 You want to make sure that you get your cars oil changed every 5,000 miles.
 You also want to make sure that you keep your tires inflated and that you change the air filter periodically.

 A dog may be man’s best friend, but I swear a drive-through is a mom’s best friend.
-Whether it was because Nick was a sick baby sleeping or I just didn’t want to deal with the hassle of getting him in and out his car seat, I have never been as grateful for drive-throughs as I have since becoming a mom.
+Whether it was because Nick was a sick baby, had fallen asleep, or I just didn’t want to deal with the hassle of getting him in and out his car seat, I have never been as grateful for drive-throughs as I have since becoming a mom.
 Sadly though using the drive-through can cost you a lot of money in gas.

 When you can it’s far better to park the car and go in instead of using the drive-through.
 Also, if you get stuck at a long red light, or in stopped traffic, you’ll save on gas by putting your car in park.
 Just make sure that you’re paying attention to when traffic starts again.